Since I recently wrote a brief history about Hubbub for our Facebook presence, I figured it’s a good addition to our

 Diane’s experience goes back to 1974, as a principal in two other shops of Cleveland’s past: LBS Bicycles, and City Bike.
 Her background and interests are in art, journalism, advocacy, event management, and retail business.

 Brian joined in 1998 as the permanent technical half of Hubbub’s 2-person partnership.
 As the internet’s expansion accelerated, the paper catalogue never made it beyond manuscript form, and we were busy fitting, building, and servicing northeast Ohio’s finest bicycles.
 At this time we were selling a great deal of Waterford Precision Cycles and Calfee Design, plus a few Ibis and Klein.
 In spring of 1998 we began working with Burley Cooperative and Co-Motion Cycles for tandems, and started riding a tandem ourselves.
-Later in the year we partnered with Seven Cycles, rounding out our selection perfectly to serve nearly every request.
+Later in 1998 we partnered with Seven Cycles, rounding out our selection perfectly to serve nearly every request.

 Brian’s experience goes back to riding and working on bicycles in the mid-80’s, working in a bike shop – called The Bike Works, in Johnstown NY – while attending engineering school in the mid-90’s.
 He still has notes, sketches, and CAD designs of ideas from his early teens.
 His background and interests include marine and wilderness activities, elegant design, and mechanical ingenuity.
 A little archeological digging uncovered these artifacts:

 Adjusting our name to “Hubbub Custom Bicycles” in 1999, we found that by deepening our role in the bike’s design process, while still relying on the vast backgrounds of our skilled builders – mostly Waterford, Seven, Calfee, and Co-Motion – the three-way team we formed with a client greatly improved the buying experience and final product.

 Diane completed her yoga teacher training in 2002, and began by teaching classes on the floor of the bike shop showroom a couple evenings each week.